 Nigel Mapp's interests are in early modern literature, the concept of disenchantment, and the German tradition of philosophical aesthetics.

 I started in my permanent post at Westminster in August 2010 and am currently a senior lecturer in English Literature.

 I was educated at the University of Manchester (BA Hons First Class English Language and Literature) and the University of Wales, Cardiff (PhD English).
 I have held research posts at the University of Newcastle and the University of Leeds.
 More recently I was a lecturer in English Philology at the University of Tampere, Finland, and a research fellow of the Academy of Finland (2006-10).

 I have delivered around 40 papers on varied literary and theoretical topics.
 Universities I have spoken at include: Cardiff, Cyprus, Essex, Helsinki, Jyväskylä, Leeds, Manchester Metropolitan, Melbourne, Newcastle, Sunderland, Tampere, Westminster and West of England.
 In 2009 I was an invited plenary speaker for a conference on Paul de Man at University of California at Irvine.
-More recently, I have delivered papers at the University of Edinburgh, at Royal Holloway, London, as well as at Westminster.
+More recently, I have delivered papers at the University of Edinburgh, at Royal Holloway, London, and Kingston University as well as at Westminster.